andersondk7/streamsTutorial/README.md

 ## Step 9 Working with flows
 In previous steps we have 2 methods on our ```CommentEmitter```, one that executes a function on each element and one that prints the json representation of the elements to a file.

 In this step we want to combine both methods into a single *RunnableGraph*  (a Runnable graph is a source -> sink representation).
 We will start in this step by executing each method in sequence as a *Flow*.
-The next step will explore running them concurrently.
+Since the operations in the flow (namely writing to the console and writing to a file) are potentially blocking operations, include flows for blocking (not wrapped in a future) and flows that do not block (wrap the call in future)

 1. Add a new method to the ```SourceActor``` in step 8 that will print the json representation of the element to the console _and then_ writes the json representation to a file.
 Represent each step as a *Flow* and connect the source to the first flow, then the second flow, and then to a sink (that actually does nothing)
 1. In the Unit(Spec) test, demonstrate this functionality
+1. Also in the Unit(Spec) test demonstrate the speed enhancements of wrapping the blocking methods in futures.